What Is The Difference Between CDD & EDD

 EDD is called for in high-risk scenarios.
 A customer is considered to be at high risk depending on profession and political exposure.
 These checks also depend on the regulations in place in the country and for the industry that the organization belongs to.

 For instance, anti-money laundering laws in certain countries mark any country belonging to a list of high-risk third countries as one needing EDD.
-Another instance of EDD being effective is in a country which has been sanctioned recently.
+Another instance of EDD being effective is in a country that has been sanctioned recently.
 All Fintech companies must be careful when dealing with organizations belonging to these countries.

 There is another possibility when it comes to EDD regulations.
 Sometimes they may “vary on a case to case basis” as suggested by FinCEN in the US.
 There may be a spectrum of risks and due diligence measures will vary.